Aug. 24th, 2023

 Bonded Septa:

 Bonded septa are distinguished by a layer of silicone attached covalently to their surfaces, typically consisting of synthetic rubber.
 Chemical bonding technology chemically links this silicone layer directly to the septa material for maximum stability while decreasing any chance of silicone bleeding or coring that could compromise chromatographic results.
+This bonding process enhances the durability and stability of the septum, ensuring it remains secure during repeated injections.
+The secure seal created by the bonded septa minimizes the risk of migration, making it suitable for high-throughput applications.

 Non-Bonded Septa:

 These non-bonded septa forgo the extra layer of silicone found in their counterparts, instead being constructed solely from septa material such as natural rubber or synthetic elastomers.
 While they tend to be more cost effective, they may present performance and consistency issues due to not having a bonded layer to act as support.
+Non-bonded septa are easier to install and remove, but their simpler construction may lead to problems such as shifting during repeated use, which may compromise the integrity of the sample.

 Explore the realm of 2ml 9mm HPLC vials through this enlightening article.
 Discover their attributes and roles in analytical chemistry:1.5mL 9mm Short Thread Vial ND9